 That’s more like it! *Ahem*

-Yes, our spiky-haired and leather-clad friends above actually do relate to this subject!
+Yes, our leather-clad friends above do relate to this subject!

-The ‘punk genre is an sub-genre of speculative fiction which strives to move outside the boundaries of established science fiction and fantasy norms.
-Many of these genres will either focus on the effects of technology upon a society, or propose a fictional society with anachronistic levels of technology.
+‘Punk fiction is a group of speculative fiction genres which strive to move outside the boundaries of established science fiction and fantasy norms.
+Many of these genres will either focus on the effects of technology upon a society, or propose a fictional society with anachronistic levels of technology—sometimes referred to as ‘retrofuturism‘.
 Sometimes magical elements may be used and intertwined with the available technology.
-Works under this genre typically address social issues and express an anti-establishment stance.
+Works under this family of genres typically address social issues and express an anti-establishment stance.

 Borrowing elements from the hardboiled and noir genres of crime fiction, cyberpunk stories often involve either a criminal investigation or and underground movement rooting out corruption in the government or ruling corporations.
 Common themes may include modern humanity’s reliance on technology, the blurring of lines between reality and virtual-reality, overpopulation, and the moral implications of self-indulgence.

-Post-Cyberpunk borrows from cyberpunk the world-building elements of showing the characters interacting with technology in their every-day lives, but sheds the dytopian future for a more hopeful vision of a technologically-centrist future.
+Post-cyberpunk borrows worldbuilding elements from cyberpunk—showing characters interacting with technology in their every-day lives—but sheds the dystopian future for a more hopeful vision of a technologically-centrist future.
 This may or may not be a utopian society, but at the very least will be more optimistic than the typical cyberpunk story.
-Also, the characters are often more functional members of society rather than reluctant anti-heroes or social outcasts.
+Also, the characters are often more functional members of society rather than reluctant anti-heroes, social outcasts, or outright criminals.
 Examples often cited of this sub-genre include The Diamond Age by Neal Stephenson and Holy Fire by Bruce Sterling.

 Paul Di Filippo’s collected short fiction anthology Ribofunk is a prominent example of the genre, and he himself referred to The Island of Doctor Moreau by H.G.
 Wells as a precursor to the sub-genre.

 Steampunk is one of the first anachronistic offshoots inspired by cyberpunk.
 In fact, the name steampunk was a tongue-in-cheek reference to the cyberpunk genre founded only a few years earlier.
-Often taking place in a Victorian or American “wild west” setting, steampunk embraces the steam-powered technology an aesthetics of the 19th century while extrapolating on possible applications of such technology to modern or futuristic devices.
+Often taking place in a Victorian or American “wild west” setting (with the latter sometimes referred to as Cowpunk or Cattlepunk), steampunk embraces the steam-powered technology an aesthetics of the 19th century while extrapolating on possible applications of such technology to modern or futuristic devices.
 It may also take place in a futuristic setting where steam power remained the main method of energy production.

 Machines in this genre are often beautifully decorated, matching the styles of the eras upon which it is inspired.
 Often, the energy output of certain machines may greatly exceed the seeming level of input, such as winding the mainspring of a device.
 Rather than resorting to handwavium to explain this, many authors will incorporate some sort of practical magic application.